Two Dozen and One Greyhounds: Animation and voice acting

 Even though animals in cartoons often behave with "semi-human awareness", Groening said he preferred animals in cartoons to behave exactly the way they do in real life, claiming that this was how animals were depicted in "Two Dozen and One Greyhounds".
 Mirkin said there were some exceptions for gags, but most of the time they tried to keep the animals acting realistically.
-The animal noises for the episode were performed by Frank Welker, who was praised by Mirkin on the DVD audio commentary for the episode, saying, "He can do anything, and it fits perfectly.
+The animal noises for the episode were provided by Frank Welker, whose performances were praised by Mirkin on the DVD audio commentary for the episode, saying, "He can do anything, and it fits perfectly.
 You forget you're listening to a guy, and he's a pleasure to work with."
 Welker was also praised by Groening, who said Welker was unbelievably good at doing animal noises.

 The staff had a "big fight" with the Fox network censors over the scene in which Santa's Little Helper mates with She's The Fastest.
 The writers were originally worried about the idea, but Mirkin knew that they could show the dogs having sex in a manner that was not explicit.
 In the scene's final version, the dogs are only seen from the shoulders up; the crew's animatic showing the scene in full was later released on DVD.
 Anderson noted that during the episode's censor screening, there was a giant laugh at the depiction.